bmixonba/bmixonba.github.io/_posts/2025-05-21-Linux-Routing.md

 Finally, the `__netif_receive_skb_list_ptype` calls `ip_rcv` (or `ip_list_rcv`)
 for `skbAtk`.
 Up to this point, only a few fields in `skbAtk` have change.
 The `dev` and `protocol` fields have been changed.
 A few others have also been changed, but from what I can tell, they do not affect routing.
+Notably, neither the `sk` nor `mark` fields have been changed.
+As we will see, this happens in the network layer code.

 ```c
 static inline void __netif_receive_skb_list_ptype(struct list_head *head,